facufaz/Chatapp-/docs/README.md

 4. Start the development server for both the frontend and backend:
 - cd client
-- npm start
+- npm run start
 - cd ../server
+- npm run nodemon
+- cd ../socket
-- npm start
+- npm run nodemon

 5. You can access the application by opening a web browser and navigating to "http://localhost:3000."